 William F. Taylor’s Civil War Pension File and his brother James F. Taylor’s Civil War Pension File.
 Their widows and children lived near one another in Titus and Morris Counties, Texas.

-The strange case of Francis M. Reeves, first wife of James F. Taylor, from whom he may or may not have been divorced.
+The strange case of Frances M. Reeves, first wife of James F. Taylor, from whom he was separated but never divorced.

 Old Photographs of the Taylor Family: